-Your beloved pup is an important member of your family and as such, needs a floor that's going to be able to handle mucky paw prints, claws, drool and everything else that a fur-baby brings.
-If you’re remodelling or have just moved into your first home, making sure that you're getting the right product for your project is going to save you both time and money in the long run.
+Your beloved pup is an important member of your family and as such, needs a floor that's going to be able to handle mucky paw prints, claws, drool, and everything else that a fur-baby brings.
+If you are remodelling, or have just moved into your first home, making sure that you are getting the right floor is going to save you both time and money in the long run.

-The best types of floors for dogs & cats are made of hard-wearing, durable, easy-to-clean materials that suit your home and your personal style.
-Pet owners also need to consider things like how much traction and grip that a floor can give- this is especially important if your dog is an older chap.
+The best types of floors for dogs and cats are made of hard-wearing, durable, easy-to-clean materials.
+Pet owners also need to consider things like how much traction and grip the floor can give.
+This is especially important if you own an older dog.

-Vinyl flooring is a great choice for covering your floor because of its low cost, the massive range of available designs and colours, and it’s versatility for use around the house.
-It can be used in virtually any room of your home and it's grippy enough to provide traction for your dog.
+Luxury vinyl flooring is a great choice due to its low cost, massive range of designs, and its versatility for use around the home.
+You can choose between wood effect, stone effect and abstract effect LVT.
+It can be used in virtually any room of the house, and it's grippy enough to provide traction for your pet.

-Vinyl tile flooring has had somewhat of a face lift over the last five years- it’s no longer the easily-scratched, flimsy, cheap material of the 80s.
-Luxury vinyl tile brands like Amtico, Karndean, Quick-Step and Cavalio are all leading the way to make luxury vinyl tile floors stain-resistant, scratch-resistant and water-resistant, all whilst looking amazing.
+Vinyl tile flooring has had somewhat of a face lift over the last five years.
+It's no longer the easily scratched, flimsy, cheap material of the 80's.
+Luxury vinyl tile brands like Amtico, Karndean, Quick-Step Livyn and Kahrs vinyl, are all leading the way to make luxury vinyl tile floors stain-resistant, scratch-resistant and water-resistant; all whilst looking amazing.

-Laminate is the best type of flooring for dogs if your bundle of fluff is prone to scratching.
-Laminate is brilliant at resisting marks and scratches and even comes with an Abrasion Class (AC) score to show you exactly how scratch-resistant your chosen laminate is.
-We'd recommend choosing one that's as scratch-resistant as possible to protect your flooring from claws.
+Laminate is the best type of flooring for pets who are prone to scratching.
+This is because it is brilliant at resisting marks and scratches.
+The floors even come with an Abrasion Class (AC) score, showing you exactly how scratch-resistant your chosen laminate is.
+We'd recommend choosing one that's as scratch resistant as possible to protect your flooring from claw marks.

 Not only is laminate great at keeping its texture and colour, it's also super-effective at reducing and limiting noise.
 The only thing that your dog might not love is that it is smooth underfoot; this means a slicker texture which means your dog may go skidding when running for the door.